Samk13/snippetshub/docs/guide/phpOop.md

 });
 ```

-that's why it's importany to match the name of the class and file name .
+that's why it's important to match the name of the class and file name .
-if you match the folder and file name structure it will work perfectelly
+if you match the folder and file name structure it will work perfectly
 like this :

 ```php